manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

 ## Classes and inheritance (Dc)

-- Only one class defined component per file.
+- Only one component using class definition per file.

 ## Constructor and binding (Db)